What to watch for in House GOP's tax reform bill

 Brady suggested publicly the idea might still be on the table.
 And on Monday, House Majority Leader Kevin McCarthy seemed to indicate on Fox Business that House Republicans will consider "Rothifying" 401(k) contributions above a lower cap.
 That is, your contributions above the new cap would be made after-tax, as they are in a Roth IRA, but your gains and withdrawals would be tax-free.
 In other words, if lawmakers opt to "Rothify" 401(k)s, you would get no immediate tax break for saving money above the cap.

 The corporate tax rate cut: The GOP framework calls for a permanent reduction in the corporate rate to 20% from 35%.
-But that would be expensive, reducing revenue to the government by up to $3 trillion in the first decade alone, according to Tax Policy Center estimates.
+But that would be expensive, reducing revenue to the government by up to $2 trillion in the first decade and up to $3 trillion in the second, according to Tax Policy Center estimates.

 So it's not clear whether House Republicans might propose something higher than a 20% rate or propose a 20% rate but make it temporary.

-Note: --An earlier version of this story incorrectly said that cutting the corporate rate to 20% would cost the government up to $3 trillion in revenue in the first decade.
-That figure is for the second decade.
-CNN's Ashley Killough and Lauren Fox contributed to this report.